Tomorrowland tickets guide

 If the group is prepared to pay travel-package money, Global Journey can be a more realistic official path than standard passes.
 The trade-off is that it locks in bigger decisions: travel route, hotel or DreamVille, who books, who can travel together, and whether the all-in price is genuinely acceptable.

 Tomorrowland is not the place to rely on screenshots, half-remembered emails or someone's best guess at a passport name.
-Decide the route, collect the data, check the budget, make the Main Buyer plan, and keep the official source of truth close enough that nobody is improvising under pressure.
+Decide the route, collect the data, check the budget, make the Main Buyer plan, and keep one checked plan close enough that nobody is improvising under pressure.

 Ticket glossary